mauricioabreu/django-course/README.md

 This course is for programmers...or not.
 For those who know Django...or do not.

-Through this course you will learn a little bit about webservers, webframeworks and other cool stuff.
+Through this course you will learn a little bit about web servers, web frameworks and other cool stuff.

 ## What will you learn?

 You will learn a lot of new concepts (if you are a new web programmer) here.
-Most of them are attached to any webframework so your knowledge will be used outside of Django too.
+Most of them are attached to any web framework so your knowledge will be used outside of Django too.

 ## What will you be able to make?